typestack/class-transformer/README.md

 In case the nested object can be of different types, you can provide an additional options object, that specifies a discriminator.
-The discriminator option must define a `property` that holds the subtype name for the object and the possible `subTypes` that the nested object can converted to.
+The discriminator option must define a `property` that holds the subtype name for the object and the possible `subTypes` that the nested object can be converted to.
 A sub type has a `value`, that holds the constructor of the Type and the `name`, that can match with the `property` of the discriminator.

-Lets say we have an album that has a top photo.
+Let's say we have an album that has a top photo.
 But this photo can be of certain different types.
 And we are trying to convert album plain object to class object.
 The plain object input has to define the additional property `__type`.
 This property is removed during transformation by default: